A Little Respect, Just a Little Bit: On White Feminism and How “The Handmaid’s Tale” is Being Weaponized Against Women of Color

 Which is why I continue to be fascinated by the conversations taking place around this show.
 And while I believe there are those who are critical about the choices the writers and June as a character makes, the series enables the majority of its viewers to stay firmly entrenched in their white privilege.
 This would be sad, but not surprising, if the series were based on different book, but Margaret Atwood’s The Handmaid’s Tale didn’t romanticize whiteness at the expense of black women’s history.
 And it didn’t go out of its way deliberately to harm them, as the series now does.

 This season we have been introduced to a black handmaid who is probably considered by most viewers to be a “kool-aid” drinker, a “company” woman, Ofmatthew, played by actress Ashleigh LaThrop.
 Ofmatthew is pious, judgmental, knows her Scripture and has convinced herself that she doesn’t mind that Gilead has taken her children away from her.
 She’s already conceived several times and is now pregnant again.
-She stands in stark contrast to June, who we know has foiled an escape attempt and put other characters in danger in her determination to see her daughter and one day get her back.
+She stands in stark contrast to June, who we know has foiled an escape attempt and put other characters in danger in her determination to see her only daughter and one day get her back.

-Ofmatthew is presented without irony, and she’s annoying as fuck —she’s the the student in high school who rubs it in, reminding you when you fail the test that there was plenty of time to study and that she began reading the asssignment three weeks ago.
+Ofmatthew is presented without irony, and she’s annoying as fuck —she’s the student in high school who rubs it in, reminding you when you fail the test that there was plenty of time to study and that she began reading the asssignment three weeks ago.
 I prayed that this character would reveal an ironic, nuanced side, as I just couldn’t imagine that Miller & Co. would serve us this abominable black person after we’d been starving for authentic representation on the show for years.

 I don’t need Cleopatra Jones, by the way, for me to be satisfied with a black female character, karate-chopping and shooting her way to glory.
 And I don’t want to suggest that every black woman must be portrayed heroically, because that means falling into a different trap.
 There are black women all over the world who are addicted to religion, who have been brainwashed or who use the church to mitigate their own pain and to harm others.
 But I wanted someone I could empathize with, root for, created with the same sensitivity afforded characters like Emily and Janine.
 Given the history of enslaved black women in this country and black women who have had to protect their children from everything from malnutrition to street violence to police brutality, I found it incredible that Bruce Miller found the one black woman in the world who seemed delighted to give her children away.
 (There are suggestions that Ofmatthew is traumatized, but she never reveals herself, she never lets her guard down.
 She is a pariah amongst the other women: the moment anyone tries to connect, she goes into “Stepford” mode.)